ecbush/xenoGI/README.rst

 In fact, a locus family has several possible origins.
 It may be due to a horizontal transfer event coming from some other genome.
 Alternatively, it may reflect a rearrangement event within a genome, moving genes to a new syntenic location (for example in conjunction with a duplication event).
 A final possibility is that it is a core family and originated in the common ancestor of the strains under consideration.
 One of xenoGI's goals is to distinguish between these possibilities for each locus family (and also for the locus islands that contain them).

 xenoGI does this during the process of family formation.
 It begins by forming large gene groupings using single linkage clustering and sequence similarity as determined by blast.
 It then takes these "blast families", breaks up the larger ones (which must be done for reasons of time efficiency in later steps), and uses them as a basis for making a set of families which we call initial families.
-For each initial family, xenoGI creates a gene tree using MUSCLE and FastTree (the user can determine whether this should be done with DNA or protein by setting the input parameter dnaBasedGeneTrees either True or False).
+For each initial family, xenoGI creates a gene tree using MUSCLE and FastTree (the user can determine whether this should be done with DNA or protein by setting the input parameter dnaBasedGeneTrees).
 It then reconciles each resulting gene tree to the species tree using the DTLOR model.

-DTLOR is an extension of the DTL (duplication-transfer-loss) reconciliation model which we have developed.
+DTLOR is an extension we have developed to the DTL (duplication-transfer-loss) reconciliation model.
 It is especially suited to reconciliation in clades of closely related microbes because it allows some of the evolution of a gene family to occur outside of the given species tree.
 In particular, it allows multiple entry events into the species tree (where DTL allows only one).
 To facilitate the recognition of such entry events, the model also keeps track of *syntenic region* of each gene as it evolves in the species tree.
 Two genes are said to be in the same syntenic region if they share a substantial fraction of core genes in a relatively large window around them and, second, they share a certain amount of similarity among all genes in a smaller window around them.
 Thus, in addition to duplication, transfer, and loss events, the DTLOR model adds *origin* events to indicate that a gene is transferred from outside of the species tree and *rearrangement* events that account for changes in the syntenic regions of genes within the same the genome.

 xenoGI obtains a reconciliation for each initial family, and then uses these to break the initial families up according to origin events.
 The new families that result from this are called *origin families* because each one has an origin event at its base.
 For families whose origin is placed below the root of the species tree, the possible origins are horizontal transfer from outside or rearrangement.
 In general, users will be more interested in origin families than initial families.
 However the class representing initial families does contain some information (the raw reconciliation output) which isn't present in the origin families, and may occasionally be of interest.